 If you are making an oral contract to purchase a bike for $50, it may not be worth the time or effort to create a written contract.
 However, if you intend to invest thousands of dollars into a business venture or a limited liability company, the stakes are much higher and the investment in time and money to prepare a written agreement between the members, managers and the company can prevent major problems in the future.

 How is an Arizona limited liability company governed if it does not have an Operating Agreement?

-An Arizona limited liability company that does not have an Operating Agreement is governed by the Arizona Limited Liability Company Act (the “Act”) found in Chapter 4 of Title 29 of the Arizona Revised Statutes.
+An Arizona limited liability company that does not have an Operating Agreement is governed by the Arizona Limited Liability Company Act (the “Act”).
+See Arizona Revised Statutes Section 29-3105.B.
 Arizona limited liability companies that do not have an Operating Agreement must look to the Arizona Limited Liability Company Act to determine the rights and obligations of the members, managers and the company.

 The Arizona Limited Liability Company Act provides many provisions that affect members, managers and limited liability companies.
-However, because the Act does not address many common issues that arise in governing limited liability companies, KEYTLaw advises the owners and prospective owners of an Arizona limited liability company to adopt a written comprehensive Operating Agreement if there are or will be multiple members.
+However, because the Act does not address many common issues that arise in governing limited liability companies, KEYTLaw advises the owners and prospective owners of all Arizona limited liability companies to adopt a written comprehensive Operating Agreement.
+Operating Agreements are critically important for multi-member LLCs.

 What are some of the major issues that should be in addressed in a Operating Agreement?